Former TN Minister, AIADMK Rajya Sabha MP Mohammedjan dead | Politics

 A noted AIADMK leader from the minority community in northern Tamil Nadu, he was elected to the Rajya Sabha in July 2019.
 He was also the chairman of the Tamil Nadu Waqf Board and joint secretary of AIADMK's minorities welfare wing.

+Purohit, said Mohammedjan's demise is ''unfathomable loss to the people of Tamil Nadu and particularly to the AIADMK.''
+He conveyed his deep condolences to the bereaved.

-In their condolence, AIADMK top leaders, Chief Minister K Palaniswami and Deputy Chief Minister O Panneerselvam said they were deeply grieved by the death of Mohammedjan.
+In their condolence, Palaniswami and Panneerselvam said they were deeply grieved by the death of Mohammedjan.

 The two leaders conveyed their condolences to the bereaved family.